 3- Health probe successfully created

-Under settings click on load balancing rule
+Under settings, click on the load balancing rule

 Create a load balancer rule